heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 You will not see an output after running the command.

-### Step 6: Commit your file
+### Step 6 — Commit your file

-To commit your file, run `git commit -m "<message>"`.
+To commit your file, run `git commit -m "<message>"` in your terminal.
 Within the quotation marks, enter a brief description of your commit.

 ```
 >:$ git commit -m "Initial commit"